Lionel Long: Career

+Music

 While studying at Hawkesbury Agricultural College, Long's musical talent was recognised by Ron Wills of EMI Columbia and he was signed to the music label.
 Wills had previously produced the breakthrough Australian country hit "Pub With No Beer" by Slim Dusty and had also signed Frank Ifield to the label.
 Long's friend Gary Shearston also went on to fame, recording on the CBS records label.

 The 1950s and early 1960s saw folk music become popular in Australia with the success of American folk revivalists such as the Weavers and the Kingston Trio and, later, Bob Dylan, Joan Baez and Peter Paul and Mary.
 The Australian folk music scene's popularity was aided by the international success of the Australian group the Seekers.
-Australian musicians and producers started to research and rediscover Australian folk music from the 18th and 19th centuries, such as "Botany Bay", "Bound For South Australia" and the most famous of all Australian folk songs, "Waltzing Matilda".
+Australian musicians and producers started to research and rediscover Australian folk music from the 18th and 19th centuries, such as Botany Bay'", "Bound for South Australia" and the most famous of all Australian folk songs, "Waltzing Matilda".
 It was this folk music revival that made EMI Columbia insist that Long move away from his love of country music and record folk music.

 In 1958, Long released his first singles.
 Through the EMI Columbia label, he released almost a dozen albums from 1961 to 1970, meeting critical acclaim and becoming Australia's most popular performer of traditional "bush music".
-After his first LP in 1961, Waltzing Matilda, and his second in 1962, Wild Colonial Boy, Long had established himself as a household name.
+After his first LP in 1961, Waltzing Matilda, and his second in 1962, The Wild Colonial Boy, Long had established himself as a household name.
 In 1963, he released his third LP, The Bold Bushrangers: Songs of Wild Colonial Days, which featured Australian artist Sidney Nolan's Ned Kelly on the sleeve.
 In 1964, he was presented with a gold record by EMI Records for his first LP Waltzing Matilda.

 Many of Long's albums featured accompaniment by other musicians, including Dave Guard of the Kingston Trio (who emigrated to Australia in the early 1960s), guitarist and teacher Don Andrews and jazz legend Don Burrows.